Lisa Allen-Agostini: Education and early literary career

 Born in Trinidad, Allen-Agostini attended Lower Morvant Government School and Bishop Anstey High School, before going on to earn a first-class honours degree in English at the University of the West Indies, St Augustine, as well as studying stagecraft, having been an actor with the Trinidad Theatre Workshop.

-Allen-Agostini's ambition to be a writer began early, and her 1991 win of a national schools poetry commpetition was the impetus for her to self-publish a book of poems called Something to Say in 1992.
+Allen-Agostini's ambition to be a writer began early, and her 1991 win of a national schools poetry competition was the impetus for her to self-publish a book of poems called Something to Say in 1992.
 She began her career as a journalist by working at the Trinidad Express, as a feature writer and editor of a weekly youth magazine called Vox, from where she moved to the Trinidad Guardian in 1998.
 In 2001 an Alfred Friendly Press Fellowship enabled her to spend five months at The Washington Post, before returning to work in various capacities at the Trinidad Guardian until 2010.
 She has also written for the Caribbean Review of Books.

 Her Young Adult science-fiction book, The Chalice Project, was published in 2008, and in the same year she co-edited and contributed to the crime anthology Trinidad Noir.

-In 2009 she founded The Allen Prize For Young Writers – named in honour of her father – a not-for-profit company dedicated to developing the talent of young writers.
+In 2009, she founded The Allen Prize For Young Writers – named in honour of her father – a not-for-profit company dedicated to developing the talent of young writers.
 She was awarded a scholarship by global advocacy organisation Women Deliver to attend their May 2013 conference in Malaysia.
 Also in 2013 she was shortlisted for the Hollick Arvon Prize for emerging Caribbean writers and was the 2014 Dame Hilda Bynoe writer-in-residence at St George's University in Grenada.
 She joined the Trinidad and Tobago Newsday team as a freelance reporter in 2017.
 That year, her YA novel Home Home won third-prize in the Burt Prize for Caribbean Young Adult Caribbean Literature and was published in 2018 by Papillote Press.

-In 2019 she started the Caribbean feminist stand-up comedy partnership FemComTT with Louris Lee-Sing, performing at events as "Just Lisa" and "Lyrix", as well as co-hosting the online chat show The Givin' Trouble Show.
+In 2019, she started the Caribbean feminist stand-up comedy partnership FemComTT with Louris Lee-Sing, performing at events as "Just Lisa" and "Lyrix", as well as co-hosting the online chat show The Givin' Trouble Show.

 Allen-Agostini contributed "The Cook" to 2019's New Daughters of Africa, edited by Margaret Busby for Myriad Editions, and was a participant in an event showcasing the anthology at the NGC Bocas Lit Fest.